greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_python.html.md

 Before building a Python module to be installed, ensure that the appropriate software to build the module is installed and properly configured.
 The build environment is required only on the host where you build the module.

-You can use the Greenplum Database utilities `gpssh` and `gpscp` to run commands on Greenplum Database hosts and to copy files to the hosts.
+You can use the Greenplum Database utilities `gpssh` and `gpsync` to run commands on Greenplum Database hosts and to copy files to the hosts.

 ### <a id="topic_e4p_gcw_vt"></a>Testing Installed Python Modules